 For inter-band carrier aggregation with one uplink carrier assigned to one NR band, the transmitter power requirements in clause 6.2 apply.

 For inter-band carrier aggregation with uplink assigned to two NR bands, UE maximum output power shall be measured over all component carriers from different bands.
-If each band has separate antenna connectors, maximum output power is measured as the sum of maximum output power at each UE antenna connector.
+If each band has separate antenna connectors, maximum output power is defined as the sum of maximum output power from each UE antenna connector.
 The period of measurement shall be at least one sub frame (1 ms).
 The maximum output power is specified in Table 6.2A.1.3-1.

 For PC3 inter-band carrier aggregation with one uplink component carrier assigned to one NR band in NR band n41, n77, n78, and n79, the requirements for power class 2 are not applicable and the corresponding requirements for a power class 3 UE shall apply.